 - Encouraging collaboration between member schools and organizations with compatible interests to accomplish mutual goals

-AANMC’s member schools are: Bastyr University (Seattle, Washington and San Diego, California), The Canadian College of Naturopathic Medicine – Boucher Campus (British Columbia, Canada), Canadian College of Naturopathic Medicine (Toronto, Canada), National College of Natural Medicine (Portland, Oregon), National University of Health Sciences (Chicago, Illinois), Southwest College of Naturopathic Medicine and Health Sciences (Phoenix, Arizona), University of Bridgeport College of Naturopathic Medicine (Bridgeport, Connecticut).
+AANMC’s member schools are: Bastyr University (Seattle, Washington and San Diego, California), The Canadian College of Naturopathic Medicine – Boucher Campus (British Columbia, Canada), Canadian College of Naturopathic Medicine (Toronto, Canada), National College of Natural Medicine (Portland, Oregon), National University of Health Sciences (Chicago, Illinois), Sonoran University of Health Sciences (Phoenix, Arizona), University of Bridgeport College of Naturopathic Medicine (Bridgeport, Connecticut).